 "That night I had eight dreams.
 The next morning I just wanted to help people.
 If I got rid of all that anger and hate, if you look at my dreams, I was helping people.
 I believed I could make a difference."

 South Burnett Peace of Mind runs a special drop-in centre where people can go to have talk about their issues, as well as 24-hour emergency support which Rhonda facilitates.

 "On a Saturday night I go to the park and, if there is anybody that needs help, I give them a pamphlet with numbers on it.
 I ring numbers that can help them," she said.

 On top of her work with South Burnett Peace of Mind, Rhonda is actively involved in other community activities, including volunteering to sing to elderly people at retirement villages around Kingaroy.

-On October 17, Rhonda finally received the call offering her what she said was a sizeable compensation.
+After years of contacting politicians and health advocates demanding justice, including an incident where she approached then-Premier Campbell Newman at the Kingaroy Show out of the blue, on October 17, Rhonda finally received the call offering her what she said was a sizeable compensation.

 "I was happy with what the government offered me," she said.

 "These guys have been more decent to me, these guys have been the ones that let me go and say what I needed to say in front of everyone.
 I think that is wonderful that we have a government that really cares and is doing the right thing."

 The government released a report into what had occurred at Wolston Park, describing what happened to Rhonda and other children as the "worst case of child abuse in the state's history".

 Health Minister Cameron Dick said while the reconciliation plan could not undo the harm that was caused, it had been developed as a genuine commitment to reconciliation.